Introducing Seeded Randomisation into an SSR Gatsby Project

 • UserSpecific Randomisation

 : Consider incorporating userspecific elements (like time of day or user preferences) in your clientside randomisation logic.
-This can make the user experience more personalized and engaging.
+This can make the user experience more personalised and engaging.

-Using randomness in your Gatsby (and other SSR'd) projects needn't lead to hydration issues.
-Using datebased seed randomisation can offer a unique blend of dynamism and consistency whilst maintaining the integrity of ServerSide Rendering (SSR).
+Using randomness in your Gatsby projects needn't lead to hydration issues.
+A seed computed once for the rendered response and serialised for hydration can offer a blend of dynamism and consistency whilst maintaining the integrity of serverside rendering.

 This approach solves the challenge of displaying randomised content predictably, ensuring that all users experience the same version of the site at any given moment, despite the underlying randomness.